 Global X Robotics & Artificial Intelligence ETF (BOTZ)

-Want to know how companies dealing with robotics and AI are faring?
-This is the fund for you as it seeks to invest in stocks that can benefit from both themes.
+BOTZ tracks how the companies dealing with robotics and AI are faring.
 The fund tracks the Indxx Global Robotics & Artificial Intelligence Index.
 As of March this year, the ETF had returned 20% annually since its inception in September 2016.

 The fund had a total expense ratio of 0.68%, with assets worth $2B under management.
 It held 36 holdings under its portfolio.
 Top holdings include Upstart Holdings (UPST), Keyence Corp (6861 JP), NVIDIA Corporation (NVDA), Intuitive Surgical (ISRG), and ABB Ltd. (ABBN SW).